© Unofficial Royalty 2024

 July 25, 1821 – Death of Frances Villiers, Countess of Jersey, mistress of the future King George IV of the United Kingdom, in Cheltenham, England; buried in the Villiers Family vault in Middleton Stoney, Oxfordshire, England

 Frances began her affair with George, then Prince of Wales, in 1793, following a string of other discreet affairs.
 George was secretly married, in contravention to the Royal Marriages Act, to Maria Fitzherbert, but his wandering eye could not be kept in check.
 Frances had convinced the Prince to end his relationship with Mrs. Fitzherbert and encouraged him to marry his future wife, Caroline of Brunswick.
 Frances was appointed a Lady of the Bedchamber to the new Princess of Wales.
-Frances and George continued their affair and before long, he brought Mrs. Fitzherbert back into his life as well.
+Frances and George continued their affair and he also brought Mrs. Fitzherbert back into his life.
 The two women disliked each other greatly, but the Prince continued his affairs with both.
 Then, a new mistress made her appearance, The Marchioness of Hertford soon replaced Frances as the Prince of Wales’s mistress.
-By 1807, Frances lost her position in the royal household and soon left the court completely.
+By 1807, Frances lost her royal household position and left the court.
 Having been widowed in 1805 and left with little financial means, Frances struggled to maintain the lifestyle expected of someone of her rank.
-She benefited only from the generosity of her son who increased her annual income and often paid off her debts.
+She benefited only from her son’s generosity who increased her annual income and often paid off her debts.

 Unofficial Royalty: Frances Villiers, Countess of Jersey, mistress of King George IV of the United Kingdom